 The new Hightower is similar in many ways to the Ibis Ripmo.
-Both bikes are aimed at the same riders and terrain, but the Ripmo sports a touch more travel with 145mm in the rear and a 160mm travel fork.
-The Ripmo has a 10mm shorter wheelbase and slightly steeper head tube angle of 65.8-degrees which help give it a noticeably snappy, sporty, and more lively feel without sacrificing much in the way of stability.
+Both bikes are aimed at the same riders and terrain, but the Ripmo sports a touch more travel with 147mm in the rear and a 160mm travel fork.
+The Ripmo has a similar length wheelbase and slightly slacker head tube angle of 64.9-degrees, yet it has a noticeably snappy, sporty, and more lively feel without sacrificing anything in the ay of downhill capability.
 The Ripmo also climbs like a goat and feels easier to handle in tighter or technical sections on both the climbs and descents.
-We feel the Ripmo is a bit more versatile and well-rounded, though the Hightower's VPP platform, length, and slacker front end give it a leg up when it comes time to get super rowdy.
+We feel the Ripmo is a bit more versatile and well-rounded, though the Hightower's VPP platform might work better for some riders.
 If you're a hard charger, we think you'd probably be happy with either, though we'd probably steer those who value all-around performance towards the Ripmo and those who prioritize smashing downhill toward the Hightower.

 The Hightower has been given a full makeover and that includes the geometry and suspension platform.
 Santa Cruz has hung their hat on their VPP (Virtual Pivot Point) suspension design, and in the past couple years they've been switching nearly all of their new models to the low shock mount arrangement.
 It now looks almost identical to the frames of the Megatower, Bronson, Nomad, and the new Tallboy.
 The low mount attaches the shock low on the downtube and passes through a hole in the bottom of the seat tube to its attachment on the linkage to the rear triangle.
 This helps keep the weight of the shock and linkages lower on the bike and changes the curve of the rear suspension.
 On the Hightower, this design can only accommodate air shocks.
 The lower rocker linkage connects the front and rear triangles right behind the bottom bracket.
 The upper linkage is attached to the top tube just in front of the seat tube and extends down to rear triangle at the top of the seat stays.
 It also has a flip-chip integrated into the lower shock mount that allows the user to choose between a high and low setting, adjusting the geometry of the head tube angle by 0.3-degrees, the seat tube angle by 0.5-degrees, and the bottom bracket height by 4mm.